yasufum/spp-tmp/docs/guides/setup/howto_use.rst

 .. note::

+    Spp primary shows messages in the terminal after launched.
+However, the contents of the message is different for the number of lcores assigned.

+    If you assign two lcores, SPP primary show statistics within interval time periodically.
+On the other hand, just one lcore, it shows log messages.

-    SPP primary show statistics within interval time periodically if you assign two lcores.
-However, you can retrieve it with ``status`` command of spp_primary.
-Second core of spp_primary is not used for counting packets but used just for displaying the statistics.
+    Anyway, you can retrieve it with ``status`` command of spp_primary.
+    The second core of spp_primary is not used for counting packets actually, but used just for displaying the statistics.

 Primary process sets up physical ports of given port mask with ``-p`` option and ring ports of the number of ``-n`` option.
 Ports of  ``-p`` option is for accepting incomming packets and ``-n`` option is for inter-process packet forwarding.
 You can also add ports initialized with ``--vdev`` option to physical ports.
+However, ports added with ``--vdev`` cannot referred from secondary processes.

 .. code-block:: console